PerryCameron/Halyard/README.md

 # ECSC

-A (currently) customized Database application for the membership of a sailing club
+A Java FX Database application for the membership of a sailing club.
+It makes the use of SSH to connect to the database.
+The purpose of the app is to give the membership of a boat club a local Application as an alternative to SaaS.

 <b>Uses a tree leaf style organization for memberships</b>